ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_packages/mali_metrics.md

 layout: learningpathall
 ---

-## Show Mali GPU metrics in the Unity Profiler
+## View Mali GPU metrics in the Unity Profiler

 Arm provides a Unity package that enables the [Unity profiler](https://unity.com/features/profiling) to read and display the GPU hardware counters from Mali GPUs.
 It is supported in Unity versions 2021.2 and later.